kresovicmilan/motobike-renting-website/README.md

-# Distributed programming I 2018/2019 - MotoBike Renting App
+# MotoBike Renting App

-Web application for renting service of motorbikes.
+Web application for renting service of motorbikes made as part of Distributed programming I course.
 The goal of this application is to facilitate renting of motorbikes around the city for everyday users of this service.

 ## Download instructions